 The surname Lishman was first found in Stirlingshire where they held a family seat.
 The deep roots of the name appear to be in an area around Falkirk and there are many early recordings of the name although it is also recorded in Lanarkshire with the early spelling of Leechman was a sobriquet for a doctor.
 In fact, there is a claim on record of one Leechman who held many estates and who was Medicus Regis, the King's Leech, and, it is intimated, was the ancestor of the all the Leechmans.
 Oddly, in their later border relationships, the Leishmans became more oriented toward the clergy.
 William Leischman was prior of Fogo in 1465.

 Early History of the Lishman family

-Another 114 words (8 lines of text) covering the years 1435, 1550 and 1644 are included under the topic Early Lishman History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lishman research.
+Another 45 words (3 lines of text) covering the years 1435, 1550 and 1644 are included under the topic Early Lishman History in all our PDF Extended History products and printed products wherever possible.

 Lishman Spelling Variations

 Spelling variations of this family name include: Leechman, Leishman, Leeshman, Leischman, Leisman, Leachman, Leychman, Leighchman, Liechman, Leesman and many more.

 Early Notables of the Lishman family (pre 1700)